remix-run/remix/docs/pages/contributing.md

 ## End to end testing

 For every release of Remix (stable, experimental, nightly, and pre-releases), we will do a complete end-to-end test of Remix apps on each of our official adapters from `create-remix`, all the way to deploying them to production.
-We do this by by utilizing the official CLIs for Fly, Vercel, Netlify, and Arc (not the official AWS CLI, but :chefkiss: nonetheless).
+We do this by by utilizing the default [templates](/templates) and the CLIs for Fly, Vercel, Netlify, and Arc.
 We'll then run some simple Cypress assertions to make sure everything is running properly for both development and the deployed app.

 [cla]: https://github.com/remix-run/remix/blob/main/CLA.md
 [this-page]: https://github.com/remix-run/remix